Skip to content

 1. Launch the app.
 It will check whether some required tools are installed.

 2. Start tab - install missing tools.
 If required tools are shown as missing, click Download missing tools and wait for green checkmarks.
-If 7z fails to download on macOS, try 'brew install p7zip' and hit refresh.

 4. Emu68 tab - pick the HDMI output mode for your monitor and the Emu68 release to bundle (1.0.7 stable for pistorm32-lite / classic, or 1.1.0-alpha.1 for PiStorm16 support).